Features

 schema-initialization:

-enabled: true # Auto-create tables on startup (default: true)
+enabled: true # Auto-create tables on startup (default: false)

 Monitoring & Observability